Program Admission Requirements

 - Three letters of recommendation (at least two from professors familiar with your academic work).

 - Official GRE test scores.
 The general test is required, and the subject test in psychology is recommended.
-Ideally, applicants will have a GRE verbal subscore above 500 and a quantitative subscore above 550.
+Ideally, applicants will have a minimum score of 300 for the combined verbal and quantitative sections with neither score falling below 148.
+Subject test scores in psychology are optional, but encouraged.

 To be considered for graduate admission, apply online https://gradadmission.udayton.edu/application/.
 It's simple, fast and free.
-After submitting your online application, you can check your status (https://gradadmission.udayton.edu/application/adm_status.asp) at any point during the process to see what pieces of information, if any, you may need to submit to UD.
+After submitting the online application, you can check status (https://gradadmission.udayton.edu/application/adm_status.asp) at any point during the process to see what pieces of information, if any, may need to be submitted.

 Enhance your experience by personalizing our Web site to view information about your academic interests, learn more about faculty and research opportunities, and receive important news and updates throughout the admission process.